lingrino/go-fault/README.md

 ## Documentation

-For detailed package documentation you can run `go doc` or run a godoc server locally by running `godoc -http=:6060` and then visiting <localhost:6060/pkg/github.com/github/go-fault/> (make sure you cloned into your $GOPATH) in your browser.
+For detailed package documentation and examples you can run `go doc` or run a godoc server locally by running `godoc -http=:6060` and then visiting <localhost:6060/pkg/github.com/github/go-fault/> (make sure you cloned into your $GOPATH) in your browser.

 ## Usage